 As summer break winds down to a close, it’s normal for your teenager to have some anxiety about returning to school.
 Will their new classes be too hard?
 Have their friends had amazing summers while your teen didn’t do anything special?
 What if they don’t make the soccer team or get a part in the school play?
 Can they really get back into the routine of waking up before dawn every day?
+The COVID-19 pandemic has added so much more anxiety and apprehension for kids headed back to in-person classes after learning from home for so long.
 While your teen might be getting back to school anxiety, the good news is that you can help them get their emotions and fears under control.
 Read on to learn how to help teens with back-to-school anxiety.

 Talk Through Their Specific Concerns

 It is common for individuals, adults and teens alike, to focus on one or two events that might or might not happen and turn it into a source of anxiety.
-If your teen is stressed about returning to school, it could be that this is what they are doing.
-Once your teen can identify and address the specific concern, he or she might find that the anxiety dissipates.
+Having someone else to bounce these ideas off of can help them stay calm, evaluate the situation, and potentially offer some extra insight that the teen hadn’t thought of.